 My career took me to the jazz world.
-I played with legends such as Dave Pierce, Joe Zawinul, and curated concerts for Jazz at Lincoln Center overseen by Winton Marsales and enjoyed it as if I had escaped from school to play music with my friends.
+I played with legends such as Joe Zawinul, and curated concerts for Jazz at Lincoln Center overseen by Winton Marsalis and enjoyed it as if I had escaped from school to play music with my friends.

 With MAjazz I tell my story —all the way— with maqam music from my childhood to the moment I dove into the jazz ocean.

 You could watch MAjazz Band on YouTube via the icon below